Chart Color Schemes

 Smithfield - Wetherill Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Smithfield-Wetherill Park is one of Australia's most culturally diverse areas, with 55.2% of its population born overseas and 66.3% speaking a language other than English at home.
-Christianity is the predominant religion in Smithfield-Wetherill Park, comprising 70.6% of the population, compared to 55.7% across Greater Sydney.
+Smithfield-Wetherill Park has a culturally diverse population, with 55.2% born overseas and 66.3% speaking a language other than English at home.
+Christianity is the predominant religion in Smithfield-Wetherill Park, making up 70.6%, compared to 49.2% across Greater Sydney.
 The top three ancestry groups are Other (39.1%), Australian (10.7%), and English (8.4%).

 Frequently Asked Questions - Diversity